Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No requests after the page finishes loading
 - No 3rd-party resources (preferably enforced at the CSP level)
 - No lazy loading
-- No custom colors OR explicitly set both the foreground and background colors for light and dark color schemes, knowing that these can be overridden.
+- No custom colors OR explicitly set both the foreground and background colors for light *and* dark color schemes, knowing that these can be overridden.
 - A maximum line length for readability
 - Server configured to support compression (gzip, optionally Brotli as well).
 It's a free speed boost.
-- Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/).
 A bare minimum would be 50, but it shouldn't be too hard to hit 100.
 - Optimized images.
 - All images labeled with alt-text.
 The page should make sense without images.